Pelicador/Procurement-KPI-Analysis-ML/README.md

 ## 2. Project Background

 ### The Business Problem
-Our company and procurement organization began experiencing troubling patterns.
+Our company and procurement organization has been experiencing troubling patterns.
 Quality complaints increased quarter-over-quarter, delivery delays frustrated internal customers, and cost pressures mounted as market conditions deteriorated.
 Leadership demanded answers:
 - Are we working with the right suppliers?
 - Can we predict/prevent these issues?
 - Where are our biggest improvement opportunities?